intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-add-page-to-doc-portal.md

 - have environment and basic skills to work with [git](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/git-and-github-learning-resources)
 - be a member of Intellective github organization called `intellectivelab`

-To add new content to the project perform the following steps:
+To add a new content to the project perform the following steps:
 - Clone [documentation portal github repository]((https://github.com/intellectivelab/docs.intellectivelab.com)) to your local environment.
     You can use either HTTPS or [SSH key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh) for authentication: